kazioktrolll/bipolAPI/README.md

 #### Binding Parameters
 The values can describe the parameter directly, or by relation with another parameter (ex: flaps deflection can be defined as 20 degrees, or such that CL = 1.2).
-To use the bound definition, press `bind` button at the right of the field, and then pick the binding parameter from the dropdown menu.
+To use the bound definition, press the `bind` button to the right of the field, and then pick the binding parameter from the dropdown menu.
 Take notice that the software **DOES NOT KNOW** whether the parameters you bind are actually related.
 For example, you can bind `flap` deflection using `CL`, as flaps influence lift.
 However, if you bind `flap` using `Roll Moment`, there will be no effect at best, and a crash at worst, as there is no relation between those two.
-It remains for your discretion to choose the proper binds.
+It remains at your discretion to choose the proper binds.

-After all the parameters are inserted correctly, pres the `execute` buton at the bottom of the menu.
-The app wil display a `Running...` pop-up, that will disappear upon completion.
+After all the parameters are inserted correctly, press the `execute` button at the bottom of the menu.
+The app will display a `Running...` pop-up, that will disappear upon completion.

 #### Output
 The calculated values are displayed in the left part of the screen.
 They are divided into `Forces` and `Stability`,